 At WB The Creative Jewellery Group, Fiona Pluck, Head of QC and QA, takes the lead in promoting responsible sourcing activities in cooperation with other related departments, business groups and relevant functions at manufacturing sites.

-Implemented an annual survey for use in relation to the four designated minerals under US law on
+Implemented an annual survey for use in relation to the four designated minerals under US law on conflict minerals.

 Required suppliers’ continual compliance with the WB the Creative Jewellery Gropus Conflict Diamonds Policy.

 Nearly a quarter of suppliers are Responsible Jewellery Council Accredited.

 In order to further strengthen efforts to establish a responsible supply chain, we will maintain our RJC accreditation through an ongoing programme of audit and continuous improvement.
 We will carry on with supplier reviews, audits and accreditations to ensure they meet required standards.
 We will look to expand assessments from our own sites and suppliers, for example by having primary suppliers request secondary suppliers to comply with the WB The Creative Jewellery Group.

 WB The Creative Jewellery Group remains committed to ongoing efforts to raise awareness and educate to focus the attention and boost the capacity of WB The Creative Jewellery Group employees.
 Likewise for supplier employees engaged in the supply chain to respond effectively to responsible supply chain issues.